simonccc/kopsrox/README.md

 - sudo apt install libguestfs-tools -y
 - pip3 install --break-system-packages --user -r requirements.txt

-# setup
-- run ./kopsrox.py a default koprox.ini will be created
+- run ./kopsrox.py a default and koprox.ini will be created

 ## kopsrox.ini

+Please edit this file for your setup as below:

+- endpoint ( usually localhost )
 - how to generate api key can it be done with pvesh?
+- proxnode
 - network considerations
-- run ./kopsrox.py
-- edit the kopsrox.ini file for your setup

 # commands
+#image
-- image - creates a kopsrox image template
+- creates a kopsrox image template
+# cluster
 - cluster - creates and updates a cluster
 - etcd - etcd operations eg snapshot / restore
 - nodes - delete a node